PharmacologyMechaninsActionOntology/drugsafety/README.md

 * OWL (simple) format
 * OWL (detailed) format

 *RDF and OWL files were produced from the original HOZO XML format files by using the export function in HOZO-Ontology Editor.
 Please note that RDF and OWL (simple) format represent only main concepts (classes) and relationships in original Hozo format because some differences of ontology representation model.
-OWL (detailed) format represents all information in Hozo format based-on the role representation model [8] while some model is improved using OWL2 from previous one [9].
+OWL (detailed) format represents almost all information in Hozo format based-on the role representation model [8] while some model is improved using OWL2 from previous one [9].